 A graphic organizer is a visual way of breaking writing projects down into smaller steps.
-It lets your child note key details for almost any kind of writing assignment without worrying about paragraphs, topic sentences or transitions.
-As she brainstorms, she can jot down ideas in the visual framework.
-Then, when she goes to write, she’ll have a starting point.
+It lets your child note key details for almost any kind of writing assignment without worrying about paragraphs, topic sentences, or transitions.
+As kids brainstorm, they can jot down ideas in the visual framework.
+Then, when they go to write, they’ll have a starting point.

 Handwriting Without Tears